Valuation and parities for exchange options: Introduction

 \section{Introduction}

 A multitude of contracts in financial markets can be regarded as options to exchange units of one asset for certain units of another.
-The first paper to discuss and consider such options in the Black-Scholes-Merton modeling environment is \cite{RePEc:bla:jfinan:v:33:y:1978:i:1:p:177-86}.
-Building upon the groundbreaking methodology of \cite{citeulike:202505} and \cite{MR0496534}, formulas were provided for the fair value of exchange options when the log-price movement of two no-dividend-paying assets is modeled via (correlated and drifted) Brownian motions.
+The first paper to discuss and consider such options is \cite{RePEc:bla:jfinan:v:33:y:1978:i:1:p:177-86}.
+Building upon the ground-breaking methodology of \cite{citeulike:202505} and \cite{MR0496534}, formulas were provided for the fair value of exchange options for two no-dividend-paying assets in a Black-Scholes-Merton modelling environment.
 Depending on which of the two assets is chosen as a \num \ in order to denominate wealth, such exchange options can be regarded either of a call or a put type.
 Under this perspective, and always in the Black-Scholes-Merton model, Merton's no-early-exercise result \cite[Theorem 2]{MR0496534} can be seen to imply that American-style exchange options have the same value as their European-style counterparts; then, the usual put-call parity translates to a single parity between exchange options of either European or American style.